MooersLab/time-blocks/README.md

 It could also be re-implemented in Mardown and Typst.
 I plan to make such templates when time permits.

-At the end of the day, you can reflect on the origins of the schedule changes and the amount of time required to complete certain tasks.
+At the end of the day or during your weekly planning session, you can reflect on the origins of the schedule changes and the amount of time required to complete certain tasks.
-This information informs the setting up of future schedules.
+These data can drive the setting up of future schedules.
-As you gain insights into your work behavior, you might be able to minimize the times you have to redo your schedule during the day.
+As you gain insights into your work habits, you might be able to minimize the number of schedule revisions you make during the day.

 Yes, this is a low-technology solution.
 However, it is robust to disruptions in technology.